Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: The interaction graph

 \section{The interaction graph}

-An interaction network puts explicit constraints on the modeling equations of a dynamical system.
-We have used these constraints to derive criteria for the preclusion of multistationarity.
-However, conditions for the preclusion of multistationarity have also been given for generic dynamical systems described by ordinary differential equations and we will here review one condition due to Kaufman, Soul\'{e} and Thomas \cite{kaufman,soule} that closely relates to our work.
+Conditions for the preclusion of multistationarity have also been given for generic dynamical systems described by ordinary differential equations and we will here review one condition due to Kaufman, Soul\'{e} and Thomas \cite{kaufman,soule} that closely relates to our work.
 This condition is also based on the Jacobian of the system and takes the form of a graphical condition.
-Specifically, we will interpret a result of \cite{kaufman} in terms of interaction networks and show, by example, that our criterion might decide on injectivity when the criterion in \cite{kaufman} fails.
+Specifically, we will interpret a result of \cite{kaufman} in terms of our framework and show, by example, that our criterion might decide on injectivity when the criterion in \cite{kaufman} fails.
 For this we need some preliminaries.